erikandersson96/portfolio-project-four/TESTING.md

 I solved the `alert` by replacing the first alternative text of my background image to something more specific like `background image of ingredients to use in cooking`.

-I solved the `7 contrast errors` by using [Webaim online contrast checker](https://webaim.org/resources/contrastchecker/) for help to find an accepted contrast ratio, the accepted ratio is `4.51:1` between `Foreground Color` and `Background Color`.
+I solved the `7 contrast errors` by using [Webaim online contrast checker](https://webaim.org/resources/contrastchecker/) (link) for help to find an accepted contrast ratio, the accepted ratio is `4.51:1` between `Foreground Color` and `Background Color`.

 When testing the other pages `Add recipe, Register, Login` I got `1 Alert` for missing `h1` (I have used a h3 heading instead), since I tought that a `h3` looked better I will stay with it and since this is just an `Alert and not an Error`.
 The `Add recipe, Edit recipe and My favorites` isn't tested because I have to be logged in to test those but `WAVE` won't let me login while testing or before testing.
 For the link at `Register` page, that says you can login if you already got an account got `1 Alert` for `Redundant link`, I will leave this as it is as well since this is just an `Alert and not an Error`.